 As you change your business practices, consider the content you are making to solve today’s challenges and how best to leverage online.
 There are countless sources for great content.
 For example, if you’re making a walkaround video for a potential customer, consider posting that to your blog and adding a link to the Vehicle Details Page.
 And while you’re there, create a second video with more general information about the model to place on your model landing page and your YouTube channel.
 Content is still a driving force of performance in SEO.

-What people expect from service departments is changing.
+What people expect from fixed ops departments is changing.
 From experience, there’s pent-up demand for service – we have two cars waiting for oil changes and summer tires.
-A focus on fixed ops is critical, with additional landing page attention on how you protect both your customers and employees.
+A focus on service department marketing is critical, with additional landing page attention on how you protect both your customers and employees.
 On your service page, create an FAQ (marked up with schema, of course) to answer questions like: Do you offer contactless service?
 How often is your waiting area cleaned?
 How close are the seats?
 What about your loaner cars, are they sanitized?
 When you’re done with a customer’s car, do you disinfect it?

 Consider what else should be communicated on your service page.
 Will you pick up a customer’s vehicle and deliver it?
 Are there services you can do remotely?
 Expect search volume for these kinds of terms to increase over time and optimizing your service pages for them will help capture that traffic and drive conversions.

 Adjustments to your landing pages are important, but you also need to inform potential customers that are still on the search results page, before they even click on your link.
 Consider what space in your meta titles and descriptions you can allocate to messaging cleanliness and other precautionary measures or benefits of using your service department.
 Placing these terms in the title and descriptions of your service pages means Google’s users see them in the search results and will feel more confident doing business with you.
 When you make this change, monitor performance to understand impact of both rankings and click-throughs.